jtschwar/tomo_TV/README.md

 # tomo_TV

 Python and C++ toolbox for tomographic data processing and developing iterative reconstruction algorithms.
 Specifically, this repository provides a selection of various data models and regularizers for simple python development.
-Also contains GPU accelerated support for experiments where data 'dynamically' collected to facilitate real-time analysis of tomograms.
+Tomo_TV also contains supports experiments where data is 'dynamically' collected to facilitate real-time analysis of tomograms.

 ## Features